 Your business should not have taken out any new loans during the last 30 days.
-The lender will know if you took out any loans through the end of the previous month, but not the current month.
+The lender can see any new debt through the end of the previous month, but not the current month.

 Did you take out a new loan in the current month?
-Approvals will be re-evaluated when new loans are taken out in the current month.
+Approvals will be re-evaluated in that case.

 FAQ: How to pass a DecisionLogic Check:

 The lender securely reviews the current and most recent cash flow in your business checking account.
 They use that information as part of their final closing items to decide if the loan will close and fund.

 What can I do after failing DecisionLogic?

 Talk to the lender.
 Try to find out as much as you can about why you did not pass the account verification review.
 Also ask if you can wait a few days and try DecisionLogic again.
 Some declines are based on low balances and very recent NSF’s.